 “We’ll throw up an alert and tell you ‘you need to be really careful now’,” said Seidman.

 The app also contains data on no-fly zones.
 These are areas, typically around airports, where law prohibits or restricts drone flight.
 Pilots will get a warning, but the app isn’t capable of stopping flight.
 That can only be done by the drone’s maker, said Seidman.
-For example, drones have GPS and the firmware could include locations where they cannot take off.
+For example,

 A big part of Hivemapper is community involvement and the app allows users to contribute launch points, which are places suitable to launch drones, as well as waypoints — places that provide great or interesting views.